ALangerbeck/1DT305_netspresso_public/README.md

 to modify devices in this way in the future.
 So how do you do this without modifying the device and not having to worry about working with the power in the mains directly.

 In this project, a split core transformer is used to measure the current that is drawn by the coffee maker with minimal interference with the device itself.
 The project took about a week of evenings (~20 hours) to complete, and I hope my experience with the project will help anyone who wants to do anything like this.
+Recreating the project with all components at hand could probably be done in 1-2 days of casual work.

 Give a short and brief overview of what your project is about.
 What needs to be included:
     Title